XiaoMingXing/learn/speed-layer.md

 * What is sloppy quorums?
 * What's that meaning for only one server in the system will be updating the count for a given replica \(Page.
 215\).
 Why use the maximize number will be correct. how about if the diverged at 0

 ### The asynchronous update and synchronous updates

+* Synchronous updates: the application issues a request directly to the database and blocks until the update is processed.
+* Asynchronous updates: update requests are places in a queue with the updates occurring at a later time

 ###